-Regulations Does the regulatory framework include non-State service provisi Does the regulatory framework include rules about how profits fr re informal service providers, including civil society organisatio Contracts are contracts between States and service providers fully complia are the human rights responsibilities of the service providers clear argets required immediately and in the long term?
-Do contracts contain coverage targets to eliminate inequalities in s there sufficient provision in the contracts for participation, acc quality standards?
-Disconnections we there clear and effective regulations on how disconnections ompliance with the rights to water and sanitation? are there effective administrative and judiciary systems that allow eceive appropriate and timely remedies?
-Anti-corruption re there regulations and rules against corruption? re there measures in place, such as information about service p
+Yes In progress No Does the regulatory framework include non-State service provision?
+Does the regulatory framework include rules about how profits from water and sanitation services can be used?
+Are informal service providers, including civil society organisations, regulated?
+Contracts Are contracts between States and service providers fully compliant with human rights standards?
+Are the human rights responsibilities of the service providers clearly defined in the contracts, along with the standards and targets required immediately and in the long term?
+Do contracts contain coverage targets to eliminate inequalities in access to water and sanitation?
+Is there sufficient provision in the contracts for participation, access to information, capacity building and water quality standards?
+Disconnections Are there clear and effective regulations on how disconnections undertaken by service providers can be carried out in compliance with the rights to water and sanitation?
+Are there effective administrative and judiciary systems that allow people the opportunity to challenge disconnections and receive appropriate and timely remedies?
+Anti-corruption Are there regulations and rules against corruption?
+Are there measures in place, such as information about service provider responsibilities, available to the public?
+Conti inuec I